CPT codes occupational therapy

 Billable minutes: 8-minute rule

 Many CPT® codes are given in units of 15 minutes.
 In order to determine correct usage of units when a session is not exactly 15 minutes, CMS (Centers for Medicare and Medicaid) created an 8-minute rule.
 This 8-minute rule allows therapists to bill for a unit that lasts at least eight minutes.
 Some private payers also follow this guideline.

 Check with your individual payers for more information.

 8-22 minutes = 1 unit

 53-57 minutes = 4 units

-CPT codes are a helpful way for occupational therapists to summarize the many services we provide in a way that is reimbursable.
+Occupational therapy CPT codes are a helpful way for clinicians to summarize the many services provided in a way that is reimbursable.
 It is important to verify with the payer that they will pay for the services rendered.
-CPT® codes are updated on a yearly bases and it is important to review any changes through the American Medical Association or your professional association.
+Occupational therapy CPT codes are updated on a yearly basis and it is important to review any changes through the American Medical Association or your professional association.

 Occupational therapy CPT codes can be managed through TheraPlatform, an all-in-one EHR, practice management and teletherapy tool built specifically for therapists.
 Try TheraPlatform for free for 30 days.
 No credit card required.
 Cancel anytime.

 - The Ultimate Insurance Billing Guide for Therapists